akhodakivskiy/VimFx/documentation/api.md

 #### The `focusTypeChange` event

 Occurs when focusing or blurring any element.
-The data passed to listeners is an object with the following properties:

-- vim: The current [vim object].
+The data passed to listeners is the current [vim object].
-- focusType: A string similar to `match.focus` of a [match object], with the following differences:

-  - The current pressed key is _not_ taken into account, because focus and blur events have no current key.
-  - The value is never `null` or `'other'`, but `'none'` instead.
+`vim.focusType` has been updated just before this event fires.

 (VimFx itself uses this event to update the toolbar [button], by setting `#main-window[vimfx-focus-type]` to the current focus type.
 You may use this